 This transformation reflects a broader trend in contemporary China: reviving traditional symbols to strengthen cultural identity in a globalized world.

-The mythical beast of Nanjing now serves not only as a protector in legend, but also as a bridge connecting ancient civilization with modern urban life.
+The mythical guardian of Nanjing now serves not only as a protector in legend, but also as a bridge connecting ancient civilization with modern urban life.

 Conclusion: A Living Symbol of Chinese Civilization

-The Nanjing guardian beast is not just a mythical creature.
+The Nanjing guardian beast is more than a mythical creature.
 It is a visual language that tells the story of Chinese values — balance, continuity, protection, and respect for history.

-In understanding this symbol, we gain insight into how Chinese culture views power: not as domination, but as responsibility; not as chaos, but as harmony.
+Understanding this symbol offers insight into how Chinese culture views power: not as domination, but as responsibility; not as chaos, but as harmony.

 For Nanjing, this mythical beast remains a silent guardian — watching over the city, just as it has done for centuries.